 Most likely, the information or offer is no longer current.
 By doing so each day, you keep your inbox clear and your email much more organized.

 Have as many folders as you need to be organized and call them whatever will intuitively work for you with a glance.
 This system is different and unique to each user.
 Use terms and a system that works for you.

 Now You’ve Got an Email Organization Plan!

-The above tips when practiced daily will make the world of difference in keeping your inbox organized and clutter free.
-Try to find a system or schedule that works for you!
-This will allow you to be more efficient and detail oriented.
-Anything you can do to improve in this area will be very important to how contacts will perceive what doing business with you is like.
+Try to find a system or schedule that works for you.
+This will allow you to be more efficient and detail-oriented.
+Anything you can do to improve in this area will significantly affect how contacts perceive doing business with you.

-Just a bit of discipline is all it takes to be on the road to less time spent dealing with email which frees you up to do other important things… like responding to email.
+Just a bit of discipline is all it takes to be on the road to less time spent dealing with email, which frees you to do other important things… like responding to email.